gh-mentor/PR/prompts.md

 @workspace I need a technical report describing the 'PR_WebApp' project.
 Include a comprehensive description of all classes.
 Highlight key features of the project.

 @workspace Review and recommend improvements to the PayrollLibrary project.
-Security and best practices are of he utmost importance.
+Security and best practices are of the utmost importance.

 @workspace how do I scaffold MSTest test files for the classes in the 'PayrollLibrary' project?